 Step 1: Check your Internet

 It’s a good idea to check your internet provider’s download speed in your contract, but also to test the actual download speed during peak hours when your neighbors are also streaming – say 6-10 pm.
-You may even want to test your speed with several sites to get a good average as each site will vary depending on their protocol.
+You may even want to test your speed with several sites to get a good average, as each site will vary depending on its protocol.
 Here are a few sites for free testing in the Frisco, Plano and Prosper, TX area:

 https://www.bandwidthplace.com/